top of page

 how valuable their work can be for the world.

-In these spaces something emerges
+In these rooms, something emerges

 natural learning.

-Someone shows how a machine works.
+Someone shows you how a machine works.

-Someone helps with the first cut.
+Someone helps you with your first cut.

 Someone knows a technique